 Black Creek Pioneer Village Day Camps | blackcreek.ca

 Boasting “your kids will have a blast in the past,” this Toronto summer day camp combines history with tons of games, crafts, and such hands-on activities as baking and dress-up.
 Your children will also get to make a few new furry (and hairy) friends thanks to the Village’s resident farm animals.
 Teens can enroll in the Leaders in Training program where they’ll learn leadership skills and build their confidence skills.
 Additional fees for extended care.

 Where: 1000 Ross Murray Parkway

-Do your kids love LEGO, Harry Potter, Minecraft or Fortnight?
+Do your kids love LEGO, Harry Potter, Minecraft, or Fortnight?
 Or maybe they dream of becoming a YouTube star?
 Then the Brick Works Academy has the perfect camp for them!
 And while the focus is on technology and creating a memorable take-home (or show-at-home) project, daily outdoor time is also included.
-Fees start at $236 and there is an option to pay for extended care.
+Extended care option available.

 Age Range: 6-13

 Where: Locations in the Junction and Mississauga

 Parlez-vous français?
 This French camp is located in the GTA and perfect for kids age 4 to 14, whether they’re Francophone, in French Immersion, or even have no French experience.
 If you’re looking to enrich, reinforce or expand your child’s French verbal skills, this is the place.
 Plus, lots of fun activities are included, like trips to splash pads, crafts and sports.